-- Documents in the Style & Reference Manual may not show the correct top margins due to the instruction box at the top of the page. - Use left justification of documents unless otherwise indicated. - Use a 12-point Times New Roman font unless otherwise indicated-including headers and - Default line spacing should be single spaced. - Default paragraph spacing before and after should be 0 pt. - Spacing Guidelines: - One or two spaces may be used between the two-letter state abbreviation and the ZIP code. - One or two spaces may be used following the end-of-sentence punctuation. - One or two spaces may be used after a colon. - For a dash, use either the dash key or two hyphens (no spaces before, between, or after). - Spacing must be consistent throughout the document. - When using the abbreviation for Post Office in an inside address, it should be as follows: P.O. - Numbers one to ten should be spelled out.
+- Documents in the Style & Reference Manual may not show the correct top margins due to the instruction box at the top of the page. - Use left justification of documents unless otherwise indicated. - Use a 12-point Times New Roman font unless otherwise indicated-including headers and footers. - Default line spacing should be single spaced. - Default paragraph spacing before and after should be 0 pt. - Spacing Guidelines: - One or two spaces may be used between the two-letter state abbreviation and the ZIP code.
+One or two spaces may be used following the end-of-sentence punctuation. - One or two spaces may be used after a colon. - For a dash, use either the dash key or two hyphens (no spaces before, between, or after).
+Spacing must be consistent throughout the document. - When using the abbreviation for Post Office in an inside address, it should be as follows: P.O. - Numbers one to ten should be spelled out.
 Use Arabic for 11 and higher.
 The exception is in medical reports.
-Arabic is to be used for all ages, dosages and frequencies, lab values, etc. as indicated in AHDI guidelines. - In a series, the comma before the conjunction is optional. - Main and subheadings should be keyed in boldface in all documents except in the report format. - Header and footer margins are .5" unless otherwise indicated. - All signature lines will be 2". - Enumerations and bullets are formatted the same way in letters and memos.
+Arabic is to be used for all ages, dosages and frequencies, lab values, etc. as indicated in AHDI guidelines. - In a series, the comma before the conjunction is optional. - Main and subheadings should be keyed in boldface in all documents except in the report format. - Header and footer margins are .5" unless otherwise indicated. - All signature lines will be 2". - Enumerations and bullets should be double spaced and formatted the same way in letters and memos.
 (See memo for example.) - All long quotes are indented .5" from the right and left margins. - For reports: MLA Style should be followed.
 Bullets should not be used.
-Enumeration may be used. - Please note: The Style & Reference Manual is the final authority for scoring Competitive Events.
+Enumeration may be used. - When you alphabetize your works cited, treat numbers in titles as though they were spelled out. - Please note: The Style & Reference Manual is the final authority for scoring Competitive Events.